 I had worked with him for four consecutive summers at the Omega Institute before moving to Los Angeles and becoming “Bendy Girl.”
 After seven years without him, I needed his critical insight to help restore balance in my body.
 He told me that I needed to complement my yoga with resistance training like lifting weights, using more PNF (Proprioceptive Neuromuscular Facilitated stretching) within my practice and even adding Kettlebells.

 Since then, I have built my own Yoga Tune Up® format around this concept of galvanizing both the strength that muscles generate along with the lengthening and yielding of the connective tissues that surround them.
 This has given my body, and the thousands of students who practice with me, a dynamically powerful physique that is truly balanced.

 Adding resistance training to my movement practice has been a revelation.
 My body feels good.
 I can now sit still on a six-hour flight and walk away without needing to crack my hips or spine!
 So yogis, if you find yourself with odd aches and pains, I ask you to take a closer look at where you might have actually created weakness from overstretching.

 Tissue are living: They heal

 Tissues are living; they can change and heal if given the right stimulation, a disciplined approach and the correct exercises to balance them.
 For some this could mean more stretching; for others it might mean more strengthening, but always a combination of the two.
 You can consciously recondition your tissues.
-Just give it time, seek a skilled personal trainer or physical therapist, or join me at one of my events and your yoga practice will benefit more than ever!
+Just give it time, seek a skilled personal trainer or physical therapist, or join me at one of my Yoga Tune Up® classes or Roll Model Method workshops, and your yoga practice will benefit more than ever!